MATEUSZxcv/Blender-ACES-Converter/README.md

 ### What it does?

-Converts **all** textures' color spaces to ACES counterparts.
-By default it works with [Blender-ACES-Config](https://github.com/Ginurx/Blender-ACES-Config/tree/main) by *Ginurx*, but can be easily [modified](#modifying) to work with any other one (or simply batch change colorspaces, ACES not required).
+Converts **all** textures' color spaces to their ACES counterparts.
+By default, it works with [Blender-ACES-Config](https://github.com/Ginurx/Blender-ACES-Config/tree/main) by *Ginurx* but can be easily [modified](#modifying) to work with any other one (or simply batch change color spaces, ACES not required).

 Before             |  After
 :-------------------------:|:-------------------------: